AidenEscamilla/Artemis/README.md

 ### TODO features

-1. Navigate to the "Job Listings" section to add your job applications.
+1. Create "Job Listings" section to add job description.
 2. Upload and manage your resumes in the "Resume Storage" section.
 3. Set up section for important deadlines.
+Include tags such as: deadline, interview, phone_call.